-In 2021, the state budget paid a total of PLN 2.4 billion for nursing allowances.
-On average, PLN 911.6 thousand were paid monthly.
+In 2022, a total of PLN 2.4 billion was spent from the state budget for nursing allowances.
+On average, 924 thousand such allowances were paid out monthly.

-A special care allowance is granted to persons who, according to the Family and Guardianship Code, are under a maintenance obligation towards a disabled person, and to spouses.
-These persons will receive it if they do not take up any employment or other gainful activity, or if they have given up such activity in order to take care of a relative who has a considerable degree of disability or a certificate of disability together with the following indications: the need for permanent or long-term care or assistance of another person in connection with a significantly reduced possibility of independent existence and the need for permanent participation of the child's guardian in the child's everyday life in the process of treatment, rehabilitation and education.

-The right to the special care allowance is usually established for a benefit period from 1 November to 30 October of the following calendar year.
-The situation is different in case if the disability certificate has been issued for a fixed period.
+A special care allowance is granted to persons who, according to the Family and Guardianship Code, are under a maintenance obligation towards a disabled person and towards spouses.
+These persons will receive this benefit if they do not take up any employment or other gainful activity, or if they have given up such activity in order to take care of a relative who has a considerable degree of disability or a certificate of disability together with the following indications: the need for permanent or long-term care or assistance of another person in connection with a significantly reduced possibility of independent existence and the need for permanent participation of the child's guardian in the child's everyday life in the process of treatment, rehabilitation and education.
+The right to the special care allowance is usually established for a benefit period that runs from 1 November to 30 October of the following calendar year.
+The situation is different in case that the disability certificate has been issued for a fixed period.
 Then the right to this allowance is established until the end of the month in which the certificate expires, but no longer than the end of the allowance period.